allneko-club/fastapi-vuejs-sample/README.md

 $ docker-compose exec backend bash
 ```

-* If you created a new model in `./backend/app/app/models/`, make sure to import it in `./backend/app/app/db/base.py`, that Python module (`base.py`) that imports all the models will be used by Alembic.
+* If you created a new model, make sure to import it in `./backend/app/alembic/env.py`.

 * After changing a model (for example, adding a column), inside the container, create a revision, e.g.: